The Town’s EOC Group met today at 10:00 AM local time on a virtual online platform.

 The Town will continue to request Town residents respect the direction and the above noted closures necessary under this provincial Emergency for the safety of everyone.

 - Town Parks and trails have had signage placed at all entrances to the Town’s Trial system, and Parks.
 The Town has and will continue to undertake regular patrols on our trails system located within the municipal boundaries of the Town of Sussex as required by the Provincial emergency directive to maintain public safety.

-The Town encourages responsible physical activity, and advise the public to stay spaced, stay safe and always stay healthy as we all work through this provincial emergency.
+The Town encourages responsible physical activity, and advises the public to stay spaced, stay safe and always stay healthy as we all work through this provincial emergency.

 - The EOC Group reviewed with each department any operational issues experienced during our essential service operation.
-Now in day forty-one (41) of our operational changes.
+Now in day forty-five (45) of our operational changes.

 - The Town continues to assess the Phase 1 New Brunswick Recovery Plan and will provide more specific detail when available.

-Next EOC meeting is scheduled for 1:00 PM local time Wednesday, April 29th, 2020.
-It is our intent, unless otherwise warranted, to provide the next update report Wednesday April 29th, 2020 at 3:30 PM.
+Next EOC meeting is scheduled for 10:00 AM local time Monday May 04th, 2020.
+It is our intent, unless otherwise warranted, to provide the next corporate update report Monday May 04th, 2020 at 3:30 PM and our next public update report Wednesday May 06th, 2020 at 3:30 PM.